-If you have purchased a property in a development which is still under construction and wish to sell prior to closing, you must do so by way of an assignment sale.
-You do not have title (ownership) and the condo is not yet registered so you are selling (or assigning) your Purchase Agreement.
+If you have purchased a property in a development that is still under construction and wishes to sell prior to closing, you must do so by way of an assignment sale.
+You do not have the Title (ownership) and the condo is not yet registered so you are selling (or assigning) your Purchase Agreement.
 Here are the Steps to Assign Your Condo:

 Get the Builder's Consent - In Principle (there is also a Final Approval)

 The first step is to confirm and clarify the terms of your contract as to the conditions and costs associated with an assignment.

 We can help you make your request to the Builder's lawyer to get the Builder's permission for you to assign your agreement, in principle.
 A typical Builder assignment fee is 1% of the original purchase price plus the Builder's legal fees ($800 or more).
 Some Builders have waived the assignment fee as a marketing incentive.
 Check your Agreement.
 This will usually be in an Amendment.

 List and Sell

 Assuming that your Purchase and Sale Agreement (with the Builder) allows you to assign the contract prior to completion (final closing) you should hire a Real Estate professional who has experience and expertise in handling condo assignments.

 Very few Realtor's® have experience doing assignments.
 For an experienced Realtor® contact me, Dennis Paradis, Sales Representative, RE/MAX Hallmark York Group Realty Ltd., Brokerage, for a successful completion of your condo assignment backed by my reliable and experienced team of professionals.

 See my Condo Assignment Marketing Plan